Hallmark Guide

 Independent Verification

-Eligible pieces are submitted to the London Assay Office for independent testing and official UK hallmarking.
-This ensures metal purity is externally verified rather than self-declared.
+Eligible pieces are submitted to the London Assay Office for independent testing and official UK hallmarking, so metal purity is externally verified rather than self-declared.

 Learn about the London Assay Office process